About the Museum

 Mission

 We are a museum of ideas.
-While building upon our founding collections and values, we strive to offer meaningful art and cultural experiences, and foster new knowledge in the visual arts by encouraging interdisciplinary investigation.
-The Nevada Museum of Art serves as an educational resource for everyone.
+While building upon our founding collections, we foster diverse and inspirational encounters with art and cultures and encourage interdisciplinary investigation.
+Foregrounding the role of art and its relationship to the environment, the Nevada Museum of Art is an educational resource for everyone.

 Accreditation